wisilva/CS_4641_Project/README.md

 various numbers of components were collected, and 4 clusters was identified as the best performer via the elbow method.\
 ### DBSCAN
 The DBSCAN algorithm creates clusters by separating regions of lower from regions of higher density.
 A cluster found with DBSCAN is defined as a maximal set of density-connected points.
 The cluster will represent a group of data points that are believed to be statistically similar.
 Additionally, the results of DBSCAN have two hyperparameters, epsilon, the allowable distance between points in the cluster, and minimum point, the minimum amount of points required to be its own cluster.
 However, almost tuning is done by adjusting epsilon.

 The data was prepared identically similar to Kmeans and GMM.
 However, instead of using pca, we used TNSE, which has shown to work more effectively then pca.
 TNSE is tuned with one hyperparameter, perplexity.
 TNSE was used to reduce the data to two dimensions, which was needed DBSCAN to work effectively as it heavily relies on euclidean distance.
 We ran TNSE for 20 thousand iterations for all perplexities 5 and 50, and then chose the dataset produced by TNSE that appeared to exhibit clustering the most from looking at the graphs produced.
 Then, we ran TNSE on that dataset with the best perplexity for 100 thousand iterations.
 The dataset produced was then run through DBSCAN with an epsilon from 1 to 50 and minimum points of 2 to 4.
 The results were then visualized showing the different clusters.

 ### Naive Bayes
-NB Methodology here:\\
+The Naive Bayes Classifier is our first supervised technique and only supervised classifier for the midterm checkpoint.
+Naive Bayes fits probability distrubutions, in this case Gaussian Distributions to the dataset.
+The model assumes each feature is independent, and it examines the likelihood of each feature of a given transaction to give a likelohood that the transaction is fraud.

+With the Naive Bayes (Gaussian) classifier, it is especially interesting to look at how an imbalance in the training set will affect the algorithm, as the priors are calculated immediately from the data itself.
+I will run the algorithm at multiple ratios of MajoritySet:MinoritySet (legitimate transactions and fraudulent transactions respectively) to see how this affects the various evaluation scores of the model.## Results and Discussion

-## Results and Discussion
+## Results
 After cleaning the data, the three highest variance features were identified via Principle Component Analysis.
 The graph below graphs the data points as a function of those components.
 The yellow points are fraudulent cases.

 <img src="images/GT.png" width="500">

 ### Kmeans

 Over the numerous tests, the k-means algorithm